Craps is one of the most exhilarating and social games in any casino, drawing large crowds and generating an atmosphere of excitement.

 Conclusion

-Superstitions are deeply ingrained in the world of gambling, and craps is no exception.
+Superstitions are deeply ingrained into gambling, and craps is no exception.
 While many of these beliefs are based on age-old myths and personal rituals, it’s essential to remember that craps is a game of chance.

 Whether you adhere to these craps superstitions or dismiss them as mere folklore, the most important thing is to enjoy the game, play responsibly, and respect the beliefs of fellow players.